-The Singers are an aquatic life form that can be compared to a rounded barrel with vertical ribs, somewhat reminiscent of agave cactus.
+A Piper's bodyplan can be compared to a rounded barrel with vertical ribs, somewhat reminiscent of agave cactus.
 They are between 90 and 120 centimetres tall for the females and 150 and 210 centimetres for the males.
-The Singers have no optical sense, instead relying on active and passive sonar for their primary awareness with a strong 'olfactory' sense backing it up.
+The Pipers have no optical sense, instead relying on active and passive sonar for their primary awareness with a strong 'olfactory' sense backing it up.
 Their sense of touch on their main bodies is quite poor, however.
 They have tentacles that are 150% of their body length which come in even numbers from 6 to 10, depending on heritage.
 These tentacles are quite sensitive and flexible, but relatively weak, each being capable of lifting approximately 4.5 kilograms at most but able to maintain a grip against 45-70 kilograms of force (proportionately more for the males).

-The Singers have a hard, chitin-like shell for most of their lives.
-All Singers molt periodically as they grow until they reach their mature size, and this is one of the primary danger-times for immature Singers as their stinger-cells (described below) are also disabled by nature in this time.
+Pipers have a hard, chitin-like shell for most of their lives.
+All Pipers molt periodically as they grow until they reach their mature size, and this is one of the primary danger-times for immature Pipers as their stinger-cells (described below) are also disabled by nature in this time.
 Females continue to molt approximately once per their home-planet's year, based on when they first became fully mature.
 It is not uncommon that elderly females are unable to regrow their chitin in the full density and/or coverage that younger females and males are capable of.

-The Singers have pneumatocysts covering their main bodies, much like the 'stinging cells' that exist on terran jellyfish's tentacles.
+Pipers have pneumatocysts covering their main bodies, much like the 'stinging cells' that exist on terran jellyfish's tentacles.
 These pneumatocysts inject a strong inflammatory and carcinogenic agent in the target.
-As these pneumatocysts are unable to pierce Singer chitin, the Singers themselves are mostly immune to the effects.
+As these pneumatocysts are unable to pierce Piper chitin, the Pipers themselves are mostly immune to the effects.
 A sting in a tentacle is quite painful, however, but not life threatening.
-(Obviously, Singers don't hug.)
+(Obviously, Pipers don't hug.)

-Singers move via a jet effect much like jellyfish or squid.
-They are capable of maintaining a pace of one mile an hour effectively indefinitely, assuming sufficient passing feedstock.
+To achieve locomotion, Pipers use a jet effect much like jellyfish or squid.
+They are capable of maintaining a pace of two kilometres per hour effectively indefinitely, assuming sufficient passing feedstock.
 Males have flexible chitin mouth parts which are capable of significant flexibility and strength.
 They are able to severely bruise a human arm thrust into the opening, if not break major bones, and would be able to prevent all but the strongest unaugmented humans from removing their arms from such a grip.
 Females have the same mouth parts, but have additional struts of flexible gristle-like flesh crossing the opening just inside.
-These are effectively additional vocal chords, which are what give Singers their human name.
+These are effectively additional vocal chords, capable of producing a wide array of sounds including deep, tremulous piping notes that can be heard for tens of kilometres through the hulls of survey craft.
+These sounds are the origin of the Piper's common name.

 There is an extreme sexual dimorphism between the males and females of the species.
 The body plan is very similar between the two, except for the males being significantly larger.
 However, the males are sub-sentient, approximating the intelligence of a slow chimpanzee or genius canine.
 The females are fully sentient, if quite alien in perspective from a human viewpoint.

-The Singers live in 'clutches', one female and 7 males on average.
+Piper society is arranged in 'clutches', consisting of one female and 7 males on average.
 Clutches cannot have two females, but the number of males may be as high as 10, or no males at all due to injury, death, etc. Each clutch is birthed from one female, and instinctively cluster together, males defending the female.
 Immature clutches are fully formed, if between 6 inches and one foot tall.
 The females at this size are roughly as intelligent as their males.
 As they grow (which occurs over a period of approximately 10 local years, or 15.76 terran standard years) the females' intellect grows proportional to their size.

 Females choose their names semi-instinctively when they achieve self-sentience.
 They choose a chord structure which they haven't heard very much of as their name.
 Due to their very flexible vocal capabilities (from 5 to 75,000 hertz, from 1 to 100 decibels at full growth, several dozen notes available simultaneously due to number of gristle 'reeds' and harmonics), they choose a full chord.
 Each male will instinctively choose a single note of that chord as their 'name', even if only their cohorts and their female will ever address them directly.
 The female takes the dominant 'root' note of the chord as her name inside the clutch.